Up to a third of Americans with allergies are allergic to cats and dogs. And twice as many people have cat allergies than have dog allergies.

-- cromolyn sodium (prevents the release of immune system chemicals; may reduce symptoms)
+- cromolyn sodium (prevents the release of immune system chemicals and may reduce symptoms)

-- allergy shots (immunotherapy: a series of shots that "desensitize" a person to an allergen)
+- allergy shots known as immunotherapy (a series of shots that "desensitize" you to an allergen)

-A home remedy for cat allergies is a nasal lavage.
-Salt water (saline) is used to rinse an allergic individual’s nasal passages, thus reducing congestion, postnasal drip, and sneezing.
-Several over-the-counter brands are available, or salt water can be made at home by combining 1/8 teaspoon of table salt with 8 ounces of distilled water.
+Nasal lavage is a home remedy for symptoms of cat allergies.
+Salt water (saline) is used to rinse your nasal passages, reducing congestion, postnasal drip, and sneezing.
+Several over-the-counter brands are available.
+You can make salt water at home by combining 1/8 teaspoon of table salt with 8 ounces of distilled water.

 Best Air Purifiers for Cat Allergies

 High-efficiency particulate air (HEPA) filters are one of the best attacks against cat allergies.
-They work at reducing airborne pet allergens by forcing air through a special filter that traps pet dander (as well as pollen, dust mites, and other allergens).
+They reduce airborne pet allergens by forcing air through a special filter that traps pet dander (as well as pollen, dust mites, and other allergens).